ricardohuaripata/linkplaza/README.md

   </a>
   <h1 align="center">LinkPlaza</h1>
 </h1>
-<p>A link management platform, allowing users to centralize and customize their web and social media links.</p>
+<p>A link management platform, allowing users to centralize and customize their web and social media links.
+Built with Angular 18, TailwindCSS, and libraries like CropperJS and HighchartsJS.</p>

 <a href="https://github.com/ricardohuaripata/linkplaza-api">Backend repository</a>